-Commanders and field crews can get Realtime Information to make intelligence-based decisions in a secure environment that enables higher awareness of the situation as it unfolds.
+Commanders and field crews can get real-time information to make life-saving decisions fast and in a secure environment that enables situational awareness as the event unfolds.

-The NSC3 Platform™ is made up of these component apps:
+The NSC3 Platform™ includes the following component apps:

 NSC Web App™ a web application that provides a dashboard view through any device that supports a web browser.
-This allows for the Command Center and field locations to be on the same page throughout the deployment at the fire.
+This allows the Command Center and field locations to be on the same page throughout the deployment of the fire.

-NSC Mobile™ enables the video from smartphones to be streamed and recorded and shared with team members.
-NSC Mobile™ also allows team members to see the video stream from drones and other team members phones.
-Other features of the mobile app are Push To Talk, a map and chat capability.
+NSC Mobile™ enables video from smartphones to be streamed, recorded and shared with team members.
+NSC Mobile™ also allows team members to see the video stream from drones and different mobile phones.
+Other features include Push-To-Talk, mapping and chat capabilities.

-NSC IOT™ enables integration of other devices (cameras, sensors, License Plate Readers…) into the platform.
-If your fleet of vehicles is equipped with mobile routers NSC3™ can add more capability to your investment.
+NSC IOT™ enables integration of other devices, such as cameras, sensors, and license plate readers into the platform.
+If your fleet of vehicles is equipped with mobile routers, NSC3™ can add more capability to your investment.

-From the moment that the fire is detected till the last embers are out NSC3™ can be in the eyes and ears of your organization when seconds count.
+From the moment that the fire is detected until the last embers are out, NSC3™ can be the eyes and ears of your organization when seconds count.